-A competition named A Poem to Remember and chaired by HRH Prince William, Duke of Cambridge, is intended to honour and convey the challenges faced by the current men and women serving in the Military, and their families.
+The competition is named A Poem to Remember and chaired by HRH Prince William, Duke of Cambridge.
+It is intended to honour and convey the challenges faced by the current men and women serving in the Military, and their families.

-The winning poem will be chosen by the public and read by HRH The Duke of Cambridge at a special event at the new Defence and National Rehabilitation Centre (DNRC) this summer.
+The winning poem will be chosen by the public and read by HRH The Duke of Cambridge at a special event at the new Defence and National Rehabilitation Centre (DNRC) this Summer.
 It will also be mounted at the DNRC and its author will receive a cash prize of £2,000, with four runners-up receiving £500.
-Only one entry is permitted per person.
-Entries are acceptable from any location.
-Poems must be no longer than 25 lines.
-The closing date and time for entries is April 9, 2018, at 23.59 pm.
-The competition is open to everyone aged 17 and over.
+Only one entry per person was permitted.
+Entries from any location were accepted.
+Poems had to be no longer than 25 lines.
+The closing date for entries was 9 April 2018.
+The competition was open to everyone aged 17 and over.

-Entries will be whittled down to a long list of 25 before a short list of five judged the best are selected by a panel of short list judges, chaired by historian and broadcaster Dan Snow and including Stephen Fry and Andy McNab.
-The winner will then be decided by a public vote.
+Entries were whittled down to a long list of 25 before a short list of five judged the best were selected by a panel of short list judges, chaired by historian and broadcaster Dan Snow and including Stephen Fry and Andy McNab.
+The winner is now being decided by a public vote.

-More information on how to enter the competition can be found here.
+More information on the competition and how to vote can be found here.